pam-exchange/SymantecPAM-SPIX/README.md

 When importing a file with ObjectType TargetAccount, it is possible to let PAM generate a new random password.
 This is relevant when using the actions **New** and **Update**.
 Set the value in `password` column to `_generate_pass_`.
 This will tell PAM to generate a new password according to the PCP defined for the target application.

-If an account is added using a known password on the end-point, i.e. a password is specified, and the option `-UpdatePassword` is used, a password update to a new random value (**_generate_pass_**) is done.
-Typical use-case is to add an account where the password on the end-point and the account changes its own password.
+The option `-UpdatePassword` is used when creating a new TargetAccount when a known password is used at the end-point.
+After the account added a password update to a new random value using (**_generate_pass_**) is done.
+Typical use-case is when adding an account in PAM where the password on the end-point is known and the account changes its own password, i.e. there is no otherAccount specified.
+If there is an otherAccount specified, it is recommended using the account password `_generate_pass_`.

 ### Import CSV